synfonaut/Open-Directory/README.md

 * show which content is trending really hard with a badge
 * Upcoming links: trending links that are less than 24 hours old. helps them go viral
 * Server side rendering so first pageload doesn't require ajax
+* search on category page
+* add easy way to tip directory creator
+* Open Directory for dummies — onboarding videos

 ## Minor Bugs
+* whatsonchain links should open in new tab
 * deleted content shouldn't show up in search anymore
 * search doesn't translate bit:// links to bico.media
 * can't control+click directories to open them in a new window